Exploring Monastic Life

 Bring your questions and dreams.

 Admission is by application.
 Check back for registration, or write the office for info.

 What Is It?

-Exploring Monastic Life (EML) is an intensive training program, held in August every year.
+Exploring Monastic Life (EML) is an intensive training program that is offered annually.
 It’s for people thinking about becoming a Buddhist monk or nun, and for newly ordained monastics.
 There’s no other program like it.